Jako/AjaxUpload/docs/usage.md

 ]]
 ```

+The AjaxUploadRemove hook uses the properties of the hooks above.

 ## Make the upload required

 If you want to make the upload required, you have to add the AjaxUploadRequired